vimeo/psalm/docs/running_psalm/issues/ComplexMethod.md

 # ComplexMethod

-Emitted when a method is too complicated for Psalm to analyze.
-Consider splitting it up to allow Psalm to analyze it.
+Emitted when a method is too complicated.
+Complicated methods should be split up.